-During FY 1997, the Division continued active licensing and training of waterworks operators to ensure that all public water systems were operated by appropriately licensed individuals.
-Each licensed operator must obtain 48 hours of continuing education credit during the three year period of license to qualify for renewal.
-This mandatory operator licensure program has greatly improved the overall operation and maintenance of Mississippi's pubic water supplies and has positively impacted public health protection as demonstrated by a significant drop in the number of violations of the water quality standards of the Safe Drinking Water Laws.
-At the end of FY 1997, 99 percent of Mississippi's community public water supplies were operated by a MSDH-licensed waterworks operator.
-During the fiscal year, The Health Department continued its ongoing water quality monitoring program to ensure that Mississippi's public water systems are routinely providing safe drinking water that complies with all public health standards established under the Federal Safe Drinking Water Law.
+During FY 1998, the Division continued to actively license and train waterworks operators to ensure that all public water systems are operated by individuals licensed by the Department as required by State law.
+Each licensed operator must obtain 48 hours of continuing education credit (CEU) during the three-year period of the license to qualify for renewal.
+At the end of FY 1998, 99 percent of Mississippi's community public water supplies were operated by a MSDH-licensed waterworks operator.

+The MSDH continues its ongoing water quality monitoring program to ensure that Mississippi's public water systems are routinely providing safe drinking water that complies with all public health standards established under the Federal Safe Drinking Water Law.
 The overall rate of compliance with these water quality standards is excellent.
-The major water quality problem encountered by our public water supplies is microbiological contamination.
-This microbiological contamination is caused by many factors but the most significant are poor operation/maintenance and old/out-dated water systems.
-A large percentage of Mississippi's public water systems are rural water systems constructed using grants/loans from the United States Department of Agriculture/Farmers Home Administration.
-Many of these rural water systems are approaching 30 years old.
-In many cases, these systems are poorly funded because of inadequate water rates and therefore have not had the funding necessary to make critically needed repairs and renovations.
+The major water quality problem encountered by public water supplies is microbiological contamination, caused by many factors, most significantly poor operation/maintenance and old/out-dated water systems.
+A large percentage of Mississippi's public water systems are rural water systems constructed with grants/loans from the United States Department of Agriculture/Farmers Home Administration.
+Many of these rural water systems have been operating for 30 years or more.
+In many cases, these systems are very poorly funded due to inadequate water rates and, therefore, have not had the funding necessary to make critically needed repairs and renovations.

-■ The Radiological Health Division maintains and enforces regulatory standards designed to ensure that the exposure of Mississippians to harmful radiation is kept at a low level.
-In FY 1997, staff completed 30 federal x-ray compliance inspections; seven federal G.I.
-Fluoroscopy quality assurance inspections; of some 4,993 healing arts x-ray tubes registered, inspected 704 medical and 779 dental x-ray tubes; and approved 21 shielding plans.
-Staff members inspected 145 radioactive material licensees, of which 60 were in compliance; 32 industrial and academic x-ray registrants, of which 30 were in compliance; and six general licensees, of which five were in compliance.
+The Radiological Health Division maintains and enforces regulatory standards designed to ensure that the exposure of Mississippians to harmful radiation is kept at a low level.
+In FY 1998, staff completed 26 federal x-ray compliance inspections; of some 5,050 healing arts x-ray tubes registered, inspected 731 medical and 867 dental x-ray tubes; and approved 22 shielding plans.
+Staff members inspected 90 radioactive material licensees, of which 49 were in compliance; 22 industrial and academic x-ray registrants, of which 19 were in compliance; and 12 general licensees, of which 11 were in compliance.

-County environmentalists inspected 301 of the state's 822 registered tanning facilities.
-More than five of every six - 261 of the 301 registered facilities - were in full compliance.
-The staff also registered one radiation machine assembler and 23 mobile vans for a total of 93 assemblers and 34 mobile vans.
+County environmentalists inspected 315 of the state's 838 registered tanning facilities.
+The staff also registered 12 radiation machine assemblers and 23 mobile vans for a total of 96 assemblers and 34 mobile vans.

 Licensees and registrants are provided with the inspection findings at the conclusion of the inspection.
 Letters addressed to management follow, identifying the violations and deficiencies.
 A written reply from management is requested within 10 days, stating corrective actions taken and the date when full compliance will be achieved.
 These items are reviewed by the radiological health staff during follow-up inspections.
-In addition to licensing and registration activities, staff members conducted 10 investigations and evaluated three shielding plans for medical linear accelerators.
+In addition to licensing and registration activities, staff members conducted six investigations and evaluated three shielding plans for medical linear accelerators.

-Staff collected and analyzed 988 environmental samples in the vicinity of the Grand Gulf Nuclear Station, 369 at the Salmon Test Site in Lamar County, 60 special samples.
-All the 1,417 environmental samples collected - including "special" samples such as milk from local dairies and samples from state licensees - were analyzed for the presence of radioactivity.
-Staff analyzed 73 water supplies for radioactivity, completing the four-year testing cycle.
-Staff also participated in EPA's Water Supply Laboratory Certification Program, which consisted of analyzing 40 samples for 13 radionuclides and gross alpha or gross beta radioactivity.
-Staff evaluated radon concentrations in 1,059 occupied spaces of 27 Mississippi schools and 116 occupied spaces in five governmental structures.
+Staff collected and analyzed 1,028 environmental samples in the vicinity of the Grand Gulf Nuclear Station, 304 at the Salmon Test Site in Lamar County, 33 special samples.
+All the 1,365 environmental samples collected - including "special" samples such as milk from local dairies and samples from state licensees - were analyzed for the presence of radioactivity.
+Staff analyzed 195 water supplies for radioactivity, completing the four-year testing cycle.
+Staff also participated in EPA's Water Supply Laboratory Certification Program, which consisted of analyzing 46 samples for 13 radionuclides and gross alpha or gross beta radioactivity.
+Staff evaluated radon concentrations in 1,287 occupied spaces of 24 Mississippi schools and 247 occupied spaces in five governmental structures.